revaturelabs/interviewquestions/Servlets-IS/Servlets-IS.md

 ---

-51:How to make sure a servlet is loaded at the application startup?
+51. How to make sure a servlet is loaded at the application startup?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)